Performance Management Program for Staff Employees Not Covered by a Union

 - Performance management must be based on criteria and standards that reflect the unique requirements of each position.
 The focus must be on behaviors and outcomes rather than on personality characteristics.

-- A performance management program should provide for a feedback process and specific feedback procedures that are consistent with departmental needs.
+- A performance management program should provide a feedback process and specific feedback procedures consistent with unit needs.
 Employees will receive a copy of any document that is completed as part of this process.
-If the process includes written supervisory comments, employees will have the opportunity to include their own written comments.
+If the process includes written supervisory comments, employees will have the opportunity to include their written statements.

-- Performance feedback sessions should occur on an as-needed basis, with a minimum of one session annually and may be initiated by either the supervisor or the employee.
+- Performance feedback sessions should be ongoing and frequent and initiated by either the supervisor or the employee.

-- University Human Resources is available to assist campuses and departments in the development and implementation of a performance management program through consultation and training.
+- Indiana University Human Resources is available to assist campuses and units in developing and implementing a performance management program through consultation and training.